 Government Implements New Phone Interception Rules with Enhanced Oversight

-The government has introduced new regulations on phone interception, empowering officers of at least the rank of Inspector General of Police at the state level to issue interception orders during emergencies.
-These orders must receive confirmation from the competent authority—either the Union Home Secretary or the state’s Home Department Secretary—within seven working days.
-If not confirmed, the intercepted messages must be destroyed within two working days, as outlined in a notification from the Department of Telecommunications on December 6.
+The government has introduced new rules at the state level at the state level on the phone blocking the phone to the officers of Inspector General of Police to issue an interception order during the emergency.
+These orders should obtain confirmation from the competent authority – either with the Union Home Secretary or the Home Department Secretary of the State – seven working days.
+If not confirmed, the intercept messages should be destroyed within two working days, as mentioned in a notification from the Department of Telecommunications on 6 December.

-To ensure accountability, all interception orders must be submitted to a review committee within seven working days of confirmation.
-At the central level, this committee will be chaired by the Cabinet Secretary, with the Law Secretary and Telecom Secretary as members.
-At the state level, the Chief Secretary will lead the committee, joined by the State Law Secretary and the Home Secretary.
+To ensure accountability, all blocking orders must be submitted to a review committee within seven working days of confirmation.
+At the central level, this committee will be led by the Cabinet Secretary as members with Law Secretary and Telecom Secretary.
+At the state level, the Chief Secretary will lead the committee, joined the State Law Secretary and Home Secretary.
+The purpose of the new rules is to balance operational efficiency in emergency situations with tight inspection and accountable measures.

 Leave a Reply